Salerno, rima d'inverno, o dolcissimo inverno.

 - A. Gatto

-Salerno is a community increasingly welcoming tourists and visitors from around the world.
-In the historic center can be seen traces of the ancient history of the city and feel the fervor of artisan shops.
+Salerno is a community increasingly welcoming tourists and visitors from all around the world.
+In the historic center, traces of the ancient history of the city can be seen and feel the fervor of artisan shops.

 Today, walking through the narrow streets, the little squares, the churches and the palaces, you can read the past of a city that once was the capital of the rich Longobards Kingdom.